prominenceai/deepstream-services-library/docs/overview.md

 1. using `ALL` points in the vector to generate the trace to test for line-cross.
 2. using just the `END` points (earlier and latest) to generate the trace to test for line-cross.

-Note that using `ALL` points will add overhead to the processing of each detected object and considerable allocation/deallocation overhead and memory usage if displayed. `End` points are used in the example which is why the traces appear as straight lines.
+Note that using `ALL` points will add overhead to the processing of each detected object and considerable allocation/deallocation overhead and memory usage if displayed. `End` points are used in the below example which is why the traces appear as straight lines.
 The camera angle and proximity to the objects should be considered when choosing which method to use as well.

 An [ODE Accumulator](/docs/api-ode-accumulator.md) with an [ODE Display Action](/docs/api-ode-action.md#dsl_ode_action_display_new) is added to the Cross Trigger to accumulate and display the number of line-crossing occurrences in the IN and OUT directions as shown in the image below.